zareshahi/zareshahi/README.md

 ### Hi there 👋
+My journey into the world of programming began in my teenage years, sparked by the joy of hearing the dial-up modem and working with Windows XP.
+This fascination led me to explore the exciting realm of programming.
+With the expansion of the internet and advancements in communication, I was able to hone my skills in various programming languages and delve into new technological frontiers.<br />
+Throughout this journey, I've gained extensive experience and achieved numerous successes across different projects, each leaving me with valuable memories.
+Now, I'm eager to share these experiences and achievements with you, and to continue contributing to the growth and development of technology.

 <!--
 **zareshahi/zareshahi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.